COSC-499-W2025/capstone-project-team-19/README.md

 ### LLM Services (optional)

-Advanced text analysis features (e.g., project summaries and skill extraction using an LLM) use the **Groq API**.
+Advanced analysis features (e.g., project summaries using an LLM) use the **Groq API**.
 This integration is optional and fully consent-based.

 If no Groq API key is provided, the system will fall back to local-only analysis.